-I am a licensed Marriage and Family Therapist located in the heart of Toluca Lake of Burbank very close to Studio City in the Los Angeles area.
+I am writing this blog on finding a counselor, as a licensed Marriage and Family Therapist who is located in the heart of Toluca Lake in Burbank near the studios in the Los Angeles area.
 I have been practicing as a marriage and relationship therapist for more than 19 years.
-I would like to share a few important insights, and helpful information as you search for a good marriage counselor or a psychotherapist.
+I would like to share a few important insights, and helpful tips as you look for a good marriage counselor or a psychotherapist.

 Many people are not aware of the following points.
-Prevention is the key to taking care of your relationship issues and communication problems.
+Prevention is the key to taking care of your relationship and communication problems.
 Timing is everything when it comes to your marriage counseling.
-In particular, I am a great fan of the engaged couples who consider and follow through with an extended period period time of doing premarital counseling.
+In particular, I am a great fan of the engaged couples who invest months of good premarital counseling.

-When you have any relationship problems in your marriage, the sooner you get the right help the better!
+When you have any relationship problems, the sooner you get the right help the better!
 Trust me on this.
-I frequently hear comments from couples in my counseling office who waited too long to get help and they suffered too long.
+I frequently hear comments from couples in my counseling office who waited too long to get help, and they suffered too long.
 This is not necessary.
 Taking the first step and making that call is always hard, but the longer you wait the more complicated it will be.

 In below, I discuss and give you important tips on a several initial steps as you search for a good relationship counselor.
 This page includes information on what to be attentive to when speaking to a counselor even while talking on the phone, and when visiting them.
 When you call a counselor ask the counselor how many couples do they have in their private practice, get a sense of their expeirence with couples and feel free to ask questions that are important to you.
 Ask if the counselor works with a couple together, or in separate sessions?
 Listen carefully to how they answer your questions.
 Ask, if they have a direct and interactive style, and pay attention to their answers and their approach working with individuals or couples.
 Be sure to ask the therapist if she or he looks at each spouse’s early life experiences and if that history would be utilized in therapy.
 You can ask all these questions even during the initial meeting in person.
 Ask the couselor how much experience they have working with certain types of issues that are important to you.
 Ask them questions about their comfortable level working with couples.
 If there is a specific issue you are facing as a couple, feel free to ask if the counselor has treated and helped couples with that issue and their comfort level etc. Don't hold back.